Yuri Kublanovsky: Biography

-Yuri Kublanovsky was born in the family of the actor and teacher of Russian literature.
+Yuri Kublanovsky was born in 1947 into a family of an actor, his father Mikhail Naumovich Kublanovsky (1910-1975), and a teacher of Russian literature.
 His grandfather, a priest, was shot in 1930.
-In the house of his grandmother kept the atmosphere of pre-revolutionary Russia.
+His grandmother kept the spirit of pre-revolutionary Russia in her household.
 Despite the fact that his parents were communists, he was baptized.

-He was fond of painting, with 10 years of experience in the art studio at one time wanted to be a painter.
-Poems, by his own admission, he began to write in 14–15 years.
-He started with the avant-garde, considering that resist official Soviet literature can only be non-traditional ways.
-He took the example of appearing in print the early years of thaw in Western surrealists, Russian futurists.
-In 1962 he went to Moscow and showed his poems to Andrey Voznesensky.
-He approved it.
+He was fond of painting, with ten years of experience in the art studio at one time aspired to be a painter.
+Poems, by his own admission, he began to write when he was 14 or 15 years old.
+He started with the avant-garde, considering that resisting or opposing official Soviet literature can only be done in obscure or non-traditional ways.
+In the early years of the Khrushchev Thaw, he appeared in print, taking the example of Western surrealists and Russian futurists.
+In 1962 he went to Moscow and showed his poems to Andrey Voznesensky, who approved them.

-From October 1982 to 1990 he lived as an emigre (Paris, Munich).
-Joseph Brodsky and Solzhenitsyn praised the poet.
+From October 1982 to 1990 he lived as an emigre in Paris and Munich.
+Joseph Brodsky and Solzhenitsyn praised his poetry.

+Awards

 Kublanovsky has received the Solzhenitsyn Prize, Mandelstam Prize, New Pushkin Prize.